japila-books/spark-structured-streaming-internals/docs/webui/StreamingQueryStatisticsPage.md

 * `StreamingQueryTab` is [created](StreamingQueryTab.md) (and attaches this and [StreamingQueryPage](StreamingQueryPage.md) pages)

+## Timelines and Histograms

+Displayed only when there are [stateful operators](../monitoring/StreamingQueryProgress.md#stateOperators) in a streaming query.

-## Aggregated Number Of Rows Dropped By Watermark
+### Aggregated Number Of Rows Dropped By Watermark

 <figure markdown>
   ![Aggregated Number Of Rows Dropped By Watermark](../images/webui-statistics-aggregated-number-of-rows-dropped-by-watermark.png)